pwittchen/interview-questions/questions-for-the-employer.md

 - Do you have standing desks?
 Can I have one?
 - What is your tech stack?

+## Working agreements
+- Do you allow to work partially or fully remotely?
+- What types of employment/agreement do you offer: B2B contract or permanent employment?

 ## Good practices
 - Do you use issue tracking system?
 Which one?
 - Do you use Continuous Integration Server?
 Which one?